 We moved to Cornwall just as the village church was entering what Anglicans charmingly refers to as an interregnum i.e. a compulsory pause between vicars.
 This meant that the parish passed into a sort of Indecisive Cake period of its own: instead of one vicar conducting all the services, we had several celebrants of various flavours, chosen at random by a higher power.
 They were mostly aged, well-meaning retired vicars who could be relied upon to read the notices clearly and stay calm in the face of the organist (Father again) playing the tune for ‘Onward Christian Soldiers’ as we all opened our books to sing ‘Love Divine’ or similar.
 Two stand out in my memory at either end of the quality spectrum, rather like the angel/devil figures so often used in cartoons to illustrate moral conflict.
 On the angel shoulder was the late lamented Peter Coster; on the other, a man who we always referred to as the Hobgoblin.
 Peter Coster was a lay reader of great gentleness and charm.
 He gave thoughtful, well-constructed sermons about whatever topic had taken his attention that week, and kept to a length and subject appropriate to a tiny congregation of elderly villagers.
-On the other shoulder, the Hobgoblin was somewhat stronger meat.
+On the devil shoulder, the Hobgoblin was somewhat stronger meat.
 I think the period I’m talking about here pre-dated Eddie Izzard’s ‘cake or death’ routine, but either way the Hobgoblin did not conform to the notion that you can’t have strong points of view in the Church of England.

 I don’t think I ever knew his real name, and in any case the Hobgoblin suited him much better.
 Top hat notwithstanding, he looked remarkably like the Hobgoblin from Finn Family Moomintroll, with a vigorous beard and dark, menacing eyebrows.
 The original Swedish title of Finn Family Moomintroll is Trollkarlens Hatt.
 Trollkarlen (even less recognisable in the Finnish, Taikuri) means ‘Magician’ and the Swedish title (literally ‘The Magician’s Hat’) refers to the Hobgoblin’s search for his magical, transformative top hat.
 Our Hobgoblin (who may or may not have flown through the air on a panther and may or may not have mislaid the King’s Ruby) had spent some considerable time in the Holy Land, and treated us to wild, distinctly-made-up-sounding declarations, declaimed in Foreign with outstretched arms and blazing eyes.
 Presumably some of these were blessings and Biblical quotations, but how were we to know?
 He could just as easily have been translating the parish magazine on the spot.
 One might modify Freddy’s sentiment accordingly: ‘people should definitely not quote the Scriptures at one in a language one does not understand’.